NWChemEx/PluginPlay/dox/ModuleAPI.md

 @section module_api_use_cases Use Cases and Considerations

 Modules are envisioned as being the building blocks of a program that utilizes the SDE framework.
-The following use case diagram details the primary users of modules as well as the primary use cases.
+This page is primarily focused on how to pass input to a module and on how to get the result back.
+Considerations related to module introspection are covered on the page [Module Manager API](@ref mm_api).
+For our current purposes the following use case diagram details the primary users of modules as well as the primary use cases.

 ![](uml/ModuleAPI_use_case.jpg)